Blu3wolf/BMS-Docs/Acronyms.md

 SPECS | Specifications |
 SPI | Sensor Point of Interest | A system used in the BMS F-16 to ensure all (most) sensors are looking at the same point.
 SPI | System Point of Interest | A system used in the F-16 to ensure all (some) sensors are looking at the same point.
-SPICE | A specific IAM | Not an acronym, but included because you might come here looking for it.
+SPICE | Smart Precise Impact Cost Effective | Israeli IAM guided bomb.
 SPS-1000V-5 || Radar Warning Receiver made by Elistra.
 SQ | Sequence Quantity | DED EWS Page option.
 SQL | Squelch | A Radio mode that helps reduce background noise.